moshimeow/mercury_steamvr_driver/readme.md

-without pretending to be index controllers: the hand's forward axis seems to be my wrist's +Z, so totally backwards. the thumb seems to be closer, when my back of my hand is facing me/the camera, and the palms are both facing out.
+without pretending to be index controllers: the hand's forward axis seems to be my wrist's +Z, so totally backwards. the thumb seems to be closer, when my back of my hand is facing me/the camera, and the palms are both facing out. with pretending to be index controllers: literally no difference afaict